aaronbieber/singleservingphoto/_posts/2007-11-05-the-value-of-critique-or-my-ego-needs-some-stroking.markdown

     I see what you're saying, Eve, and it's true that Flickr, Photo.net, DeviantArt, and other "simple" comment-based sites foster a groupthink environment where the strongest signals come from the least controversial and most-liked work overall, rather than from the "long tail" of very good work appreciated only by a choice few.

     In the case of Flickr, their open API allows for some engineering of that behavior.
-Tools such as "Flickr DNA":http://bighugelabs.com/flickr/dna.php show how a little bit of outside data mining can help you find things you wouldn't normally see by surfing the popularity charts as measured by Flickr.
+Tools such as [Flickr DNA](http://bighugelabs.com/flickr/dna).php show how a little bit of outside data mining can help you find things you wouldn't normally see by surfing the popularity charts as measured by Flickr.

     If we ignore discovery, though, and focus on pure critique, Flickr, Photo.net, and DeviantArt seldom deliver the volume of usable critique that PhotoSIG does simply because of the simple comment system they have in place.
 You will see a lot of new and amazing work happening on PhotoSIG every day.
 ---